ecool50/VaeTOF/README.md

 Installation
 --------
+Before installing this package, [tensorflow](https://tensorflow.rstudio.com) and [keras](https://keras.rstudio.com) must be installed in Python and connected to R .
 ### Submitting an issue or feature request

 `VaeTOF` is still under active development.
 We would greatly appreciate any and